benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 There's a bit of API design that goes into defining a good interface.
 I started without the `error` return values, and the `AddAlbum` function returned a "did we actually add it?" boolean.
 However, real databases will need to return errors, so we might as well start with good error handling up front.

 Note how the doc comments for `GetAlbumByID` and `AddAlbum` describe the special error values returned if an album doesn't exist (or already exists).
-This allows the handler to test for this error value (using `==` or [`errors.Is`](https://pkg.go.dev/errors#Is)) and return an appropriate error code to the caller.
+This allows the handler to test for this error value (using `==` or [`errors.Is`](https://pkg.go.dev/errors#Is)) and return an appropriate HTTP status code to the caller.

 In a larger project, `Server` and `Database` would likely be defined in a `server` package, and `MemoryDatabase` would likely be defined in a separate `testdb` package.
 For simplicity (this project is only a few hundred lines of code), I've kept everything in a single `main.go` file.
-A good rule of thumb in Go is: only break into packages when you need to.
+A good rule of thumb in Go is: only split things into packages if and when you need to.

 ## Database implementation